Tonusha/Life/README.md

 * Use TDD (or better yet RDD)
 * Use javascript for code and jQuery for animation etc
-* Make a beautifully looking, simple featured, full fledge implementation of Life
+* Make a fresh looking, simple featured, complete implementation of Life.

 __Features:__